twiddlingbits/twr-wasm/docs/api/api-c-con.md

 ### io_setc32
 For addressable display consoles only.

-Sets a window cell to a unicode code point.
+Sets a console cell to a unicode code point.
 The colors are set to the defaults (see `io_set_colors`).

 ~~~c
 #include <twr_io.h>